AshokKumar2525/Security-Screening-System/README.md

 1. This project is a working prototype built for security checkpoint scenarios.
 It showcases the core logic of real-time facial recognition and threat detection.
 The system is modular and can be expanded with IoT devices or a GUI if needed.

 2. The matching threshold is set lower to avoid false positives.
 As a result, a few false negatives may occur.
+False positives can be handled via extra document verification and other procedures but false negatives can lead to harassment.

 3. For better accuracy, it's advised to include a large and diverse set of images for each individual in the dataset.